ashutoshbw/headless-calendar/README.md

 ## 🌌 Where this library is used?

-If you are using this library one of your projects, please add it in the list below:
+If you are using this library in one of your projects, please add it in the list below:

-- Add your project link here
+- Here

 ## License